-Coffee has been grown and consumed in Southeast Asia since the late seventeenth century with each country in region having developed a different way of drinking their coffee.
+Coffee has been grown and consumed in Southeast Asia since the late seventeenth century and since then each country in the region has developed a different way of drinking their favourite bean.

 Here is our guide to coffee culture in Southeast Asia:

 Thailand, along with many other South East Asian countries, has only three seasons: hot, humid, and cool!
 So knowing where to get a nice cold drink is an absolute necessity.

 Lucky then, there is a strong cold brew coffee scene in northern city of Chiang Mai.
 There are hundreds of coffee shops in this city, not including the street stalls dishing out delicious Thai-style coffee.
 Though, coffee in Thailand has only really started to pick up and take hold over the last decade.
 Most Thais still drink tea mixed with condensed milk, but these days, there is good coffee in most of the larger towns and cities.

 Areas around northern Thailand have been producing great coffee for the last twenty years.

 Cambodians traditionally prepare coffee by roasting until nearly black, mainly by using vegetable fat.
 Once beans have been roasted they are ground up, and this fine powder is used to brew a very rich and dark cup of coffee.
 Mostly, the coffee is brewed using either a cloth sock-like sieve.

 A tradition of coffee growing in Cambodia started with the French colonialists in the 1700s.